The College Level Examination Program allows you to:

 - State or Province ID issued by the motor vehicle agency with name, photograph, and signature

-- Military ID with name, photograph, and signature
+- Military ID with name, photograph, and electronic signature

 - National ID with name, photograph, and signature